Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 -

-Mental health issues: Mental health issues include diseases like depression, anxiety, bipolar disorder, etc. that disrupt an individual's daily life.
-People suffering from mental health disorders are likely to cope with the condition with the usage of multiple drugs, as per SAMHSA.
+Mental health issues: Mental health issues like depression, anxiety, and bipolar disorder disrupt daily life.
+Individuals with these disorders cope with multiple drugs, leading to polysubstance abuse.

-The 9 signs and symptoms of polysubstance abuse include a change in behavior or personality, neglect of responsibilities, losing interest, irritability, secretive behavior, visible intoxication, stealing money to buy drugs, lying for prescriptions, and social withdrawal.
+The signs and symptoms of polysubstance abuse include a change in behavior or personality, neglect of responsibilities, loss of interest, irritability, secretive behavior, visible intoxication, stealing money to buy drugs, lying for prescriptions, and social withdrawal.

 The common signs and symptoms of polysubstance abuse are listed below: